2025 Pennsylvania Supreme Court election: Background

 David Wecht was first elected in 2015, and assumed office the year after.
 Wecht began his law career clerking for Judge George MacKinnon on the U.S. Court of Appeals in Washington, D.C.

 He founded a private practice in 1996, and later served on the Superior Court of Pennsylvania.

-Wecht sided with the majority in the 2024 abortion ruling, writing a concurring opinion in support of Equal Rights Amendment.
+Wecht sided with the majority in the 2024 abortion ruling, writing a concurring opinion, and stating that he agreed with the Majority that, "under the Equal Rights Amendment to the Pennsylvania Constitution, a sex-based distinction is presumptively unconstitutional."

 "The Pennsylvania Constitution’s [Equal Rights Amendment] (Note: Article I, § 28) did away with the antiquated and misogynistic notion that a woman has no say over what happens to her own body."